ProsperOdali/swiftfetch/README.md

 swiftfetch 192.168.0.118 3000
 ```

-All PDF files will be downloaded to the current working directory.
+All files can be downloaded to the directory of your choice.

 ## Requirements